-In order to obtain financial and technical assistance for managing an emergency through the Federal Emergency Management Agency (FEMA), a request for federal financial assistance must be made through FEMA (see FEMA website at http://www.fema.gov).
-FEMA requires that all emergency-generated debris be managed on state approved debris sites.
+In order to obtain financial and technical assistance for managing an emergency through the Federal Emergency Management Agency (FEMA), a request for federal financial assistance must be made by the State to FEMA.

+FEMA requires that all emergency-generated debris be managed on properly approved debris sites.
 This order will fulfill that requirement and allow cleanup operations to commence immediately following a LDEQ emergency declaration.
 Debris approved for receipt at approved emergency debris sites consists of C & D debris, electronic waste, scrap metals, tires, white goods, vegetative debris, and woodwaste.
 The debris that shall be received at an approved emergency debris site is limited to only disaster-generated debris and does not include any debris for which the site is not approved or any debris not included in the definition of the authorized debris type.
 Unauthorized debris at debris sites includes, but is not limited to, vessels and vehicles, household hazardous waste, orphan drums, and animal carcasses.
 (NOTE: Any amendments to this Administrative Order authorizing additional debris management shall be limited to the duration of the declared emergency.)